nicola-lunghi/PySwitch/README.md

     }
 }
 ```

-- "valueProvider": Must be an instance of a class which is capable of parsing MIDI messages for the client used.
-Use KemperMidiValueProvider (from kemper.py) to use the controller with Kemper devices:

 - "midi": Configuration for the MidiController.
 This is a flexible MIDI routing class which can be configured using a list of MidiRouting instances, each defining one route (in one direction only).
 The example above defines the minimal necessary routings to run the application.
 If you do not provide any routings, the application will not be able to communicate to the outer world.